hmrc/pizza-tax-frontend-workshop/README.md

 - **01 [create an initial journey model](https://github.com/hmrc/pizza-tax-frontend-workshop/tree/step-01-create-a-journey#readme)**
 - 02 [further extend journey model and explore alternatives](https://github.com/hmrc/pizza-tax-frontend-workshop/tree/step-02-extend-journey-model#readme)

-## Goal
+## Step 01 - Create an initial journey model

-Create initial journey modelling the YES/NO question.
+In this step we build our initial journey model in `PizzaTaxJourneyModel` object, and we show how to unit test it in `PizzaTaxJourneyModelSpec` specification.

 ```
                      Start